MMesch/cmap_builder/README.md

    colorspacious module.
 E.g.: `sys.path.append('home/myname/anaconda2/envs/blender/lib/python3.5/site-packages'')`
-3. you can now edit the control points of the nurbs surface in the 3d window (make sure that your window is in `edit mode` to do this), or you can add a new curve in `object mode`.
-If you are done positioning your curve, make sure that it is selected and run the python script by pushing on `run script` or pressing `alt + p` when the script window is active.
+3. you can now edit the control points of the nurbs surface in the 3d window (make sure that your window is in `edit mode` to do this), or you can add a new nurbs surface in `object mode`.
+The u and v resolution parameters control the axial and angular sampling of the cylinder and can be reduced while editing.
+The spline order controls the smoothness of the surface.
+4. If you are done positioning the surface, make sure that it is selected and run the python script by pushing on `run script` or pressing `alt + p` when the script window is active.
 Be careful, the script generates a duplicate of the nurbs surface that you can delete after the